Henry Ware Lawton: Philippine–American War

 With the fighting against the Spanish over, Lawton was transferred to the Philippines to command the 1st Division of Eighth Army Corps during the Philippine–American War.
+He sailed from New York aboard USAT Grant on 17 January 1899 and arrived in the Philippines on 10 March 1899.
 There, he played a significant part in the military victories during the first part of the war, scoring victories at Santa Cruz and Zapote Bridge.
 He was able to inspire troops by his personal leadership and successfully incorporated tactics learned while fighting Indians in the American West.

-His competency and military achievements made for bad relations between him and the Eighth Corps commander, Otis.
+His competency and military achievements made for bad relations between him and the Eighth Corps commander, Elwell Stephen Otis.
 Despite this, Lawton was very popular among his men and the general public and was so respected by the colonial Americans in the Philippines that his image appeared on Filipino currency issued during the American colonial period in the 1920s.
 A major plaza in downtown Manila was named Lawton Plaza, which was later renamed in 1963 to Liwasang Bonifacio.
 After the Battle of San Isidro, a letter arrived at the Eighth Corps headquarters with the message: "Otis.
 Manila: Convey to General Law[ton] and the gallant men of his command congratulations on the successful operations during the past month, resulting in the capture this morning of San Isidro."
 The letter was signed by President William McKinley.

 Lawton continued to experience personal attacks on his reputation.
 General Charles King, upon returning to the U.S. had dinner with General Shafter.
 Shafter informed King that someone high in the chain of command in Manila was spreading rumors about Lawton being on drinking sprees in Manila which King emphatically denied.
 King wrote Lawton about his meeting with Shafter, who in turn wrote adjutant general Corbin.
 Apparently the rumors caused Otis to write to the Adjutant General on July 11, 1899.
 Corbin in turn wrote McKinley's personal secretary who had inquired about the rumors and labeled the whole affair as "mischievous gossip."
 (The letters are located in the McKinley Papers, Vol. 36, reel 7 of the Library of Congress.)